Code-Institute-Submissions/braintrain/README.md

     -   #### Young Visitor Goals

-        1. As a First Time Visitor, I want to find out information about The Beatles and the individual members.
+        1. As a Young Visitor, I want a site that will be visually appealing.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a Young Visitor, I want a site that will be appealing to the ears.
-        3. As a First Time Visitor, I want to learn about their albums and listen to their music.
+        3. As a Young Visitor, I want to be able to easily understand the content of the site.

     -   #### Adult Visitor Goals

-        1. As a Returning Visitor/Fan, I want access to their discography and music in one clean place.
+        1. As an Adult Visitor, I want access to a quick-start memory game to challenge myself.
-        2. As a Returning Visitor/Fan, I want access to all of The Beatles Social Media sites from one location.
-        3. As a Returning Visitor/Fan, I want to book to see my favourite band live!
+        2. As an Adult Visitor, I want to be able improve my memory capability and compete against my friends.

-    -   #### Elderly Visitor Goals
+    -   #### Elderly Visitor/Alzheimer Patient Goals

-        1. As a Returning Visitor/Fan, I want access to their discography and music in one clean place.
-        2. As a Returning Visitor/Fan, I want access to all of The Beatles Social Media sites from one location.
-        3. As a Returning Visitor/Fan, I want to book to see my favourite band live!
+        1. As an Elderly Visitor/Alzheimer Patient, I want a way to keep my mind active.
+        2. As an Elderly Visitor/Alzheimer Patient, I want a game that will be easily understandable.

 -   ### Design
     -   #### Colour Scheme